-3. OTHER RESTRICTIONS: i) you may not rent or lease the SOFTWARE, ii) you may not transfer the SOFTWARE to any recipient; iii) you may not use the SOFTWARE to provide technical services to third parties outside your corporation or legal entity (technical services include, without limitation, initial machine settings calculations, Contact Pattern development, measurement and corrective machine settings calculations), and iv) you may not reverse engineer, decompile or disassemble the SOFTWARE or the accompanying hardware USB security lock.
+3. OTHER RESTRICTIONS: i) you may not rent or lease the SOFTWARE, ii) you may not transfer the SOFTWARE to any recipient; iii) you may not use the SOFTWARE to provide technical services to third parties outside your corporation or legal entity (technical services include, without limitation, initial machine settings calculations, Contact Pattern development, measurement and Corrective Machine Settings (Closed Loop) calculations), and iv) you may not reverse engineer, decompile or disassemble the SOFTWARE or the accompanying hardware USB security lock.